Nature decline and rising temperatures pose risk to UK food security – report

 The Budget included imposing inheritance tax on farms worth more than £1 million and speeding up the phase-out of EU-era subsidies in favour of nature-friendly farming payments.

-The “RIP British Farming” protest has been organised by Kent Fairness for Farmers and Save British Farming, and came as ministers insisted their commitment to farmers was “steadfast”.
+The “RIP British Farming” protest, with tractors on the streets of Westminster, was organised by Kent Fairness for Farmers and Save British Farming, and came as Sir Keir Starmer was challenged to “change course” on inheritance tax at Prime Minister’s Questions.

+In response, Sir Keir repeated his assurance that the vast majority of farming families would be unaffected, and contrasted £350 million to support farmers paid out last week by his Government with, he claimed, a £350 million underspend in relation to farmers by the Tories when they were in power.

-The Environment Department (Defra) pointed to £343 million which it put into the rural economy last week, in payments for nature-friendly farming activities, benefitting more than 31,000 farmers.
+His comments came after the Environment Department (Defra) highlighted £343 million in payments for nature-friendly farming activities last week, benefiting more than 31,000 farmers.

 Defra also announced new details for its environmental land management schemes, which pay farmers for “public goods” ranging from healthy soil, rivers and hedgerows, to habitat creation and large-scale nature restoration work to reverse declines in the natural world that society depends on.

-The food security report warns that the UK continues to be “highly dependent” on imports to meet demand for fruit, vegetables and seafood, and many of the countries this food is imported from face their own climate-related challenges and sustainability risks, the report said.
+The food security report warns that the UK continues to be “highly dependent” on imports to meet demand for fruit, vegetables and seafood, and many of the countries this food is imported from face their own climate-related challenges and sustainability risks.

 Climate change, nature loss and water insecurity pose significant risks to the ability of global food production to meet demand over the longer term, the analysis warned.